 Tours and Hours

 The farm is normally open Thursday through Monday from 11am to 3pm for cheese sales.
 Tours are given at 12 noon on Saturdays only.
 Tours of the cheese facility are not available at this time so that we can maintain a careful environment of humidity, temperature and cleanliness for our cheese making.
 We welcome all visitors with a love of animals and cheese.
-Larger groups should call ahead to schedule an appointment.
+Larger groups should visit www.thurmanfarmtours.com for more information on group tours.
 Click here for directions.